 What Are My Options If I Am Charged With A Misdemeanor In California?

 If you feel that you have been wrongly accused, turn to a San Jose misdemeanor attorney and explain your side of things to them.
 At his Bay Area criminal law firm, attorney Richard Wingerden will hear you out, examine the evidence and try to mount the best defense possible to exonerate you legally.
 If you have been charged with a more serious crime, a San Jose criminal defense attorney may be able to plea bargain and have it reduced to a misdemeanor.
 If you are facing misdemeanor charges, your legal counsel will try to get you the best possible result to reduce or avoid jail time and fines.

 It is also possible that your attorney will be also able to negotiate an alternative to jail time, such as doing some type of community service.
 For example, in the state of California, you would not have to do jail time in most jurisdictions for a DUI.
 Instead, you can join the Sheriff’s Weekend Work Program to pick up trash alongside roadsides.
 However, it is unlikely that you will get as good of a result if you represent yourself instead of trusting an attorney with experience in dealing with misdemeanor criminal charges.

-Contact A San Jose Misdemeanor Attorney For A Free Consultation
+Contact The Law Firm For A Free Consultation

-If charged with a misdemeanor, your safest bet is to talk to a San Jose misdemeanor attorney like Richard Wingerden.
-He will hear out your side of the story without bias and advocate for your best interests.
+If charged with a misdemeanor, discuss your situation with an attorney as soon as possible.
+Mr. Wingerden will hear out your side of the story without bias and advocate for your best interests.
 You cannot assume that a misdemeanor is only a minor offense that you can handle yourself.
 Jail time and fines can add up and disrupt your life.
 Do not allow that to happen.